2DGD-F0TH/2DGD_F0TH/README.md

 Before building the book, you might want to set your programming language in the `metadata.yaml` file.
 The programming languages currently available are:

-- Pseudocode (which is the empty "" option)
+- Non-Highlighted Pseudocode (which is the empty "" option)
 - Pseudocode with basic Syntax Highlighting (proglang set to "pseudocode")
 - Python 3 (proglang set to "python")